markreha/myprivatecloud/README.md

 <br/>
 A video demonstration can be seen [here](https://youtu.be/b0HLzCCKaRU).
 <br/>
-Show me how to build [My Own Private Cloud](https://github.com/markreha/myprivatecloud/blob/main/documentation/howto-guides/HOWTO.md).
+You can see how to build your own Private Cloud [here](https://github.com/markreha/myprivatecloud/blob/main/documentation/howto-guides/HOWTO.md).
 <br/>
 You can find the User Guide [here](https://github.com/markreha/myprivatecloud/blob/main/documentation/USER-GUIDE.md).
 <br/>